gravitowl/graviton-language/README.md

 ## Print

 The print function can be used to log text to the console.
 The print function is used like this: `print(text);`.
-There is no need for "" around the text, and variables can be inputed in the text with using {variable name} inside of the ( ).
+There is no need for "" around the text, and variables can be inputted in the text with using {variable name} inside of the ( ).

 #### Examples: